man holding tablet in farm

 Conclusion: A proactive and integrated approach

-The impending changes to Business Relief in April 2026 mark a significant shift in IHT planning for family-owned businesses with substantial qualifying assets.
-For businesses with over £1 million in qualifying assets, a proactive and integrated financial planning strategy is now essential to protect legacies, ensure continuity, and avoid potentially crippling IHT liabilities.
+The changes to Business Relief that took effect from 6 April 2026 mark a significant shift in IHT planning for family-owned businesses with substantial qualifying assets.
+For businesses with over £2.5 million in qualifying assets, a proactive and integrated financial planning strategy is now essential to protect legacies, ensure continuity, and avoid potentially significant IHT liabilities.

 • Will and succession plan review: Updating documents to reflect new BR rules and family wishes.